 Serotonin is a chemical messenger that’s believed to act as a mood stabilizer.
 It’s said to help produce healthy sleeping patterns as well as boost your mood.
 Studies show that serotonin levels can have an effect on mood and behavior, and the chemical is commonly linked to feeling good and living longer.
 Supplements can increase your serotonin levels via the amino acid tryptophan.
 Serotonin is synthesized from tryptophan.

 The protein in eggs can significantly boost your blood plasma levels of tryptophan, according to recent research.
-Pro cooking tip: don’t leave out the yolks!
-They’re extremely rich in both tryptophan and tyrosine, which are major contributors to the antioxidant properties of eggs.
+Pro cooking tip: Don’t leave out the yolks!
+They’re extremely rich in tryptophan and tyrosine, choline, biotin, omega-3 fatty acids, and other nutrients that are major contributors to the health benefits and antioxidant properties of eggs.

 Cheese is another great source of tryptophan.
 A yummy favorite you could make is mac and cheese that combines cheddar cheese with eggs and milk, which are also good sources of tryptophan.